 In May 2023, under the Prior Plan, the Compensation Committee approved the granting to certain officers and key employees an aggregate of 45,693 shares of performance-vesting restricted stock that would be earned only if certain performance conditions were satisfied (the Fiscal 2024 Employee Restricted Stock Performance Award).
-The performance criterion for the Fiscal 2024 Employee Restricted Stock Performance Award).
-The performance criterion for the Fiscal 2024 Employee Restricted Stock Performance Award, or equity (as defined in the agreement), ranging from 10% to 20%, for the performance periods described below.
+The performance criterion for the Fiscal 2024 Employee Restricted Stock Performance Award was based upon the achievement of certain levels of return on equity (as defined in the agreement), ranging from 10% to 20%, for the performance periods described below.
 All stock options in each performance period will be earned if the return on equity is 20% or greater.
 If the return on equity is less than 20% but at least 10% in any performance period, the amount of stock options earned in such period will be reduced proportionately using straight-line interpolation, such that approximately 66.7% of the amount of stock options granted will be earned if the return on equity is 10%.
 If the Company does not achieve a return on equity of at least 10% during any performance period, all awards for the period will be forfeited.
 The restricted share performance periods are as follows: